Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

  | orElseThrow()           | Throws NoSuchElementException                    | Returns value                       |
  | orElseThrow(Supplier s) | Throws exception created by calling the Supplier | Returns value                       |

-With these methods we can do code that it's easier to read, that instead of using an if statement, we can do it all in one line, with a Consumer or Supplier for example.
+With these methods we can do code that it's easier to read, that instead of using an if statement, we can do it all in one line, with ifPresent and a Consumer for example.

+> **Note:** orElseThrow() was added on Java 10.

+### Dealing with an Empty *Optional*

+The other methods (orElse...) allow us to specify what to do if a value is not present.
+So the following are some examples of them all and how they behave:

+    Optional<Double> opt = average(); // no value present on opt System.out.println(opt.orElse(Double.NaN)); // NaN
+    System.out.println(opt.orElseGet(() -> Math.random())); // 0.564594598248
+    System.out.println(opt.orElseThrow()); // Throws NoSuchElementException
+    System.out.println(opt.orElseThrow(() -> new IllegalStateException())); // Throws IllegalStateException
+    System.out.println(opt.orElseGet(() -> new IllegalStateException())); // DOES NOT COMPILE, the opt variable is an Optional<Double>, Supplier must return a Double.

+    Optional<Double> optWithValue = average(90, 100);
+    System.out.println(optWithValue.orElse(Double.NaN)); // 95.0
+    System.out.println(optWithValue.orElseGet(() -> Math.random())); // 95.0
+    System.out.println(optWithValue.orElseThrow()); // 95.0
+    // orElse is not used in these examples because there is a value present

+### Is *Optional* the same as null?

+Before Java 8, the common return was null instead of Optional.
+But there were some problems with this approach.
+It wasn't a clear way to express that null might be a special value, because when returning an Optional, is clear that there might not be a value in there.
+Another advantage of Optional is that we can use functional programming style with the methods rather than using some common statements, like the if statement.

+## Using Streams (p.685-706)